uw-dims/dims-tp/source/testidentification.rst

 previously uploaded to the same store.
 The upload time and filesystem usage at the store site should be less than for an initial upload.

+.. todo:: Fill in SR reference (then remove this todo)

-1. Test Levels: integration, system
+#.
+Test Levels: integration, system

-2. Test classes: expected value, timing
+#.
+Test classes: expected value, timing

-3. Qualification Method: Demonstration, inspection
+#.
+Qualification Method: Demonstration, inspection

-4. Contract Reference: C3.1.2.c.3
+#.
+SR reference: [was Contract Reference: C3.1.2.c.3]

-5. Type of Data Recorded: Test log showing smaller stored disk and reduced elapsed time for disk acquisition.
+#.
+Type of Data Recorded: Test log showing smaller stored disk and
+   reduced elapsed time for disk acquisition.